krockot/cmacs/README.md

 cmacs
 =====

-Ccc editor and OS for the Chrome apps platform.
+Scriptable editor for the Chrome Apps platform.